6 Types of CTAs You Need to Have on Your Website

-When users are on your website, they may be trying to gather general information about your business, or they may be looking for something specific.
+When users are on your website, they may gather general information about your business or look for something specific.
 Make it easier for them with discovery CTAs that direct them toward specific products or services.

 #5: Lead Nurturing

-A lead nurturing CTA provides the user with an offer that encourages them to move forward with using your product or service, without requiring them to make a full commitment just yet.
-It’s important that lead nurturing CTAs are relevant to them and fulfills a need—this tactic is more likely to move them to action.
+A lead nurturing CTA provides the user with an offer that encourages them to move forward with using your product or service without requiring them to make a full commitment just yet.
+Lead nurturing CTAs must be relevant to them and fulfill a need—this tactic is more likely to move them to action.
 At this stage, it’s all about providing value.

 #6: Social Sharing

 Social sharing CTAs are essential tools that allow website users to interact with your brand on social media.
-Whether they’re reading your blog and want to share your post, or they want to check out your public profiles to get a 360-view of who you are as a company, social sharing CTAs are an important part of the customer journey.
+Whether they’re reading your blog and want to share your post or check out your public profiles to get a 360-view of who you are as a company, social sharing CTAs are an important part of the customer journey.